 Light nine sticks of incense and go through each room in your home to cleanse the spaces and ward off pesky spirits.
-Do this every week of the month to be extra safe—just think how gorgeous your apartment will smell.
+Sorry, ancestor, but lingering around is not on your to-do list.
+Do this every week of the month to be extra safe—just think how gorgeous your flat will smell.

 It is also a good idea to keep your home well lit, as wandering ghosts are said to be attracted to dark and gloomy spaces.
 Keep a table lamp or any light source turned on in common areas, and make sure you replace any blown light bulbs.

-Try to stay calm when surprised and if you hear someone call you or tap you on the shoulder, don’t just look over your shoulder.
-It is believed that doing so causes imbalance to your energy and will leave you susceptible to possession—yikes!
+A difficult one, but try to stay calm when surprised and if you hear someone call you or tap you on the shoulder, don’t just look over your shoulder.
+It is believed that doing so causes an imbalance in your energy and will leave you susceptible to possession—yikes!
 Instead, turn your whole body around and face them head-on.